tfm000/sklarpy/docs/source/Multivariate.rst

 - bic (Bayesian Information Criterion)
 - marginal_pairplot (pairplot of the marginal distributions)
 - pdf_plot (plot of the probability density function)
-- cdf_plot (plot of the cumulative density function)
+- cdf_plot (plot of the cumulative distribution function)
-- mc_cdf_plot (plot of the Monte Carlo approximation of the cumulative density function)
+- mc_cdf_plot (plot of the Monte Carlo approximation of the cumulative distribution function)
 - num_params (The number of parameters in the distribution)
 - num_scalar_params (The number of scalar values across all parameters in the distribution)
 - fit (fitting the distribution to data)

-mc_cdf is a numerical approximation of the cumulative density function.
+mc_cdf is a numerical approximation of the cumulative distribution function.
 This is usually necessary for distributions that do not have a closed form cumulative density function, as the numerical integration alternative is computationally expensive.

 num_params is the number of parameter objects in the distribution, i.e. a vector / matrix is counted as 1. num_scalar_params counts the number of unique scalar values across all parameter objects.

+Also note that pdf and cdf plots are only implemented for 2-dimensional distributions.

 FittedContinuousMultivariate
 ----------------------------